 Electric heaters have more straightforward installation needs by leveraging a home’s available power outlets and wiring.
 Unless upgrading amperage electrical service is required, connecting electric water heating tanks is typically faster, avoiding gas line intricacies.

-An electric system’s initial purchase and setup compare favourably between electricity’s lower equipment pricing and generally cheaper, faster installation not reliant on fuel gas lines.
+An electric system’s initial purchase and setup compare favourably with electricity’s lower equipment pricing and generally cheaper, faster installation that is not reliant on fuel gas lines.
 Of course, upfront cost savings on electricity must be weighed carefully against potentially higher long-term energy costs from less efficient heating.

 Energy Costs and Systems Efficiency